 Skullcandy isn’t always the company you think of when you picture great audio products, but it’s slowly changing that perception.
 The company is probably best known for their cheaper colorful earbuds but I’ve actually really enjoyed some of their latest products, including a pair of true wireless earbuds.
-Today we’re looking at the Skullcandy Crusher Evo which have Bluetooth 5.0, an adjustable bass slider, and a price tag of $199 USD.
+Today we’re looking at the Skullcandy Crusher Evo which have Bluetooth 5.0, an adjustable bass slider, and a price tag of about $175 USD.

 Editor’s note: this Skullcandy Crusher Evo review was updated on May 5, 2021, to update the scoring with the results of our audience poll.

 - People looking for good sound on a budget should take the time to read up on the Crusher Evo.
 The price is right for most people looking for a good pair of headphones but aren’t ready to crack much above $200 USD.

 - Anyone who likes bass can have some fun with the adjustable bass sliders.